Here’s the newsflash – there is actually no ‘normal’ sex drive you must measure up to. We don’t need to want sex all the time.

 To learn about the issues that might be blocking your sex drive, read the next piece in this series, “Low Libido – The Hidden Psychological Reasons You Don’t Want Sex“.

 Would you like to speak to an experienced and empathic counsellor about your low sex drive or relationship problems?
 Harley Therapy puts you in touch with some of London’s best sex and relationship psychotherapists.
 Not in the UK?
-Try Skype Therapy from anywhere.
+Try Online Therapy from anywhere.